 It’s all well and nice to question your salary, but it’s equally okay for your employer to assess what you’re actually worth to them and could be worth to them.
 Very few employers (sports teams excluded) consider how valuable you could become to them.
 Hiring tends to be short sighted, which actually becomes a burden on future company performance.

 Try out Salary.com’s payscale salary survey.
 It might be fun to learn more about industry standards and the skills needed to command better pay in the property management industry.

 How Employers Rate You

-In government your “pay grade” is arbitrarily set, while in the private sector, managers can rank their own criteria.
+In government your “pay grade” is arbitrarily set, while in the private sector, managers can rank their own hiring and salary criteria.
 It’s likely set to your contribution to the bottom line.
-That’s not to say that experience, age, looks, personality, and educational pedigree won’t come into play.
+That’s not to say that experience, age, appearance, personality, and educational pedigree won’t come into play.

-Check out the most important factors in pay levels below.
+Check out the most important factors in property management staff and manager pay levels below.
 You may find that property management experience, tech savviness, and ability to contribute to company profitability are the key issues now.
-Education is overrated and old skills may not be attractive in employer’s eyes.

 Focus on Your Story, Your Path